celsomiranda/hexo-renderer-yasr/README.md

   - **sourceRoot** - `sourceRoot` property of the generated sourcemap
   - **basePath** - Base path from which sourcemap and all sources are relative (default: `.`)

-- **Autoprefixer**
-  - **browsers** - An array that defines which browsers should be considered by autoprefixer

-## Changelog
-### 3.1.0
-- Implemented `hexo-renderer-stylus` ability to load values from the theme configuration.
-- Implemented tests for the above feature.

-### 3.0.2
-- Re-factored the plugin
-- Re-factored the tests
-- Cleaned up the documentation

 [Hexo]: http://hexo.io/
 [Stylus]: http://styl.us